thrnz/docker-wireguard-pia/README.md

 Whether to allow input/output traffic to the Docker network.
 Set to 1 to enable.
 Defaults to 0 if not specified.
 * LOCAL_NETWORK=192.168.1.1/24

 Whether to allow input/output traffic to the LAN.
-LAN traffic is blocked if not specified.
+LAN traffic is blocked by default if not specified.

+* KEEPALIVE = 25
+If defined, PersistentKeepalive will be set to this in the Wireguard config.

 ## Notes
 * PIA doesn't support Wireguard connections outside of their official app at this stage (June 2020), so use at your own risk.